-Collagen is the most abundant protein in our body and is mainly the one responsible in holding our body together.
+Collagen is the most abundant protein in our body and is mainly the one responsible for holding our body together.
 It has many benefits and medical uses such as Wound Dressing and Tissue Regeneration, Osteoarthritis treatment, Skin Fillers to enhance contours of the skin and fill out skin depressions, and Skin Revitalization.
 However, as we age, collagen production may be decreased or depleted.
 The loss of collagen results to several aesthetic problems and visible signs of aging.

-To keep our skin, hair and nails healthy, we need to replenish the protein that builds and repairs them.
+To keep our skin, hair, and nails healthy, we need to replenish the protein that builds and repairs them.
 Together with elastin, collagen is important to maintain skin elasticity.
 Increased collagen levels will help increase skin smoothness, make it look firmer, and help skin cells renew and repair normally.

-Aging paves the way for skin problems like saggy skin, fine lines and wrinkles.
+Aging paves the way for skin problems like saggy skin, fine lines, and wrinkles.
 These problems become more prominent as collagen in our body decreases.
-It also results to lifeless and thinning hair and splitting nails.
+It also results in lifeless and thinning hair and splitting nails.
 Because the skin loses its elasticity when there is collagen reduction, cellulite also becomes more visible.
 To reduce the dimpling appearance cellulite brings in our body, we need to improve our skin’s elasticity through collagen supplementation.

 Collagen can also be stimulated by laser therapy involving intense wavelengths of light.
 Trophy Skin offers RejuvaliteMD Anti-Aging LED Light Therapy.
 RejuvaliteMD comes with a custom LED panel that is split evenly between the Red (660nm), Yellow (590nm), Amber (630nm), and Infrared (880nm) bulbs.
 These penetrate the skin at different levels resulting in cellular level changes helping spur the creation of new collagen, elastin, and fibroblasts to effectively reduce wrinkles.